splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 -  For information on using the UI to edit detectors created using the API, see :ref:`v2-detector-signalflow`.

-.. note:: If a detector display includes a SignalFlow tab, you are viewing a detector created programmatically using the :new-page:`Observability Cloud Detectors API <https://dev.splunk.com/observability/reference/api/detectors/latest>`.
+.. note:: If a detector display includes a SignalFlow tab, you are viewing a detector created programmatically using the :new-page:`Splunk Observability Cloud Detectors API <https://dev.splunk.com/observability/reference/api/detectors/latest>`.
 If you are familiar with that API, you can use the detector display to view and edit the detector code and make changes to the detector rules.

 .. _build-rules:

 Create alert rules for your detector
 =============================================================================

+To configure a new alert rule for your detector, follow these steps:

 1. On the :guilabel:`Alert signal` tab, select one or more signals to monitor for unusual behavior.
 To learn more, see :ref:`alert-signal`.
 2. On the :guilabel:`Alert condition` tab, select the alert condition.
 See :ref:`Alert condition <alert-condition>`.